 Inside, the FJ Cruiser offers rugged styling, washable floors and easy to clean waterproof seats.
 The instruments are simple and easy to read.
 You won't have trouble using the heater controls even wearing thick gloves, as the knobs are large.

 The driver's seat is comfortable, even on long trips.
-An elevated seating position provides good visibility in the front, however, the rear view is obstructed by wide pillars and the spare tire.
+An elevated seating position provides good visibility in the front.

 Toyota FJ Cruiser interior.